-4. Percentage of adults testing positive for COVID-19 antibodies and percentage of adults vaccinated against COVID-19 by grouped age in England, Wales, Northern Ireland and Scotland
+4 .
+Percentage of adults testing positive for COVID-19 antibodies and percentage of adults vaccinated against COVID-19 by grouped age in England, Wales, Northern Ireland and Scotland

-Our survey shows that in recent weeks up to the week beginning 17 May 20211:
+Our survey shows that in recent weeks up to the week beginning 14 June 2021:

-- in England, the percentage of adults testing positive for antibodies continued to increase in those aged between 25 and 49 years; it remains around 50% for 16- to 24-year-olds and remains high for those aged 50 and over - in Wales and Scotland, the percentage of adults testing positive for antibodies continued to increase in those aged between 16 and 49 years and remains high for those aged 50 and over - in Northern Ireland, the percentage of adults testing positive for antibodies continued to increase in those aged 25 and over
+- In England and Northern Ireland, the percentage of adults testing positive for antibodies continued to increase in those aged between 25 and 49 years. - In Wales and Scotland, the percentage of adults testing positive for antibodies continued to increase in those aged between 16 and 49 years. - Across all four UK countries, estimates of the percentage testing positive for antibodies remain high for those aged 35 years and over.

 Antibody positivity increases with age, with the highest percentage testing positive for antibodies in the older age groups and lowest among the youngest groups across the four UK countries; this reflects the age prioritisation in vaccination programmes in place across the UK.
-The percentage of adults who have received at least one dose of a coronavirus (COVID-19) vaccine is lowest in the younger age groups but is increasing.
+The percentage of adults who reported they have received at least one dose of a coronavirus (COVID-19) vaccine is lowest in the younger age groups but is increasing.
+Across the four UK countries, the estimated percentage of adults aged 25 to 34 years who have received one or more doses of a coronavirus (COVID-19) vaccination ranged from 75.7% to 79.6% - this has increased sharply since the end of May.